 In the end, most Uber accidents happen because someone was careless.
 However, it can still be difficult to identify exactly why an accident happened.

-At Hollander Law Firm, P.A., we have decades of experience helping clients like you.
+At Hollander Law Firm Accident Injury Lawyers, we have decades of experience helping clients like you.
 We would be happy to investigate to help you pinpoint the cause of your accident.
 Just call to schedule a free case review today.

 How Do I Prove Negligence After an Uber Accident in Florida?